 Compare top password managers

 LastPass is a popular choice in the password manager market.
 It has a lot of advantages, especially for large organizations that want to implement advanced cybersecurity tools like MFA and SSO.
 However, it’s not a perfect solution for all businesses.
 There are alternative password managers that are more affordable or may offer better features, security, or user experience when compared to LastPass.
-To compare these tools and others, check out our round up of Best Password Managers & Tools for 2021.
+To compare these tools and others, check out our round up of Best Password Managers & Tools.